Felix-SE97/FeMaNomNom/README.md

 #### Video Demo:  <https://youtu.be/-MT5M3EoRMc>

 #### Problem:
-My Girlfriend and I, we love to cook.
-However, there often is pulled the same question: What do we want to cook today.
+My girlfriend and I love to cook.
+However, the same question often arises: What do we want to cook today?
-There are so many recipes we have already cooked, but do not remember.
-Or even if we do remember, we can't find them back.
-We tried do create an MS Word based recipe book, but that wasn't quite effective.
-When I tended to finish the CS50X course I thought this is the ideal opportunity to solve our Problem.
-I going to create a web app to run it locally and use it in our network.
+There are so many recipes we have already cooked but don't remember.
+Even if we do remember, we can't find them.
+We tried to create an MS Word-based recipe book, but that wasn't very effective.
+When I was finishing the CS50X course, I thought this was the ideal opportunity to solve our problem.
+I decided to create a web app to run locally and use in our network.

 #### Description:
-FeMaNomNom is a web application to manage cooking recipies in.
-Therefore you can view, add and edit recipies in an SQLite Database via a web based frontend.
+FeMaNomNom is a web application for managing cooking recipes.
+You can view, add, and edit recipes in an SQLite database via a web-based frontend.

 ### What I have done, but is not that obvious:
 - All pictures are selfmade: